-1. All school buses ordered by local education agencies beginning April 1, 2016, shall (1) meet the applicable Federal Motor Vehicle Safety Standards (FMVSS), and (2) meet Alabama Minimum Specifications for School Buses.
+1. All school buses ordered by local education agencies beginning April 1, 2018, shall (1) meet the applicable Federal Motor Vehicle Safety Standards (FMVSS), and (2) meet Alabama Minimum Specifications for School Buses.
 In the event of a conflict between the requirements of an applicable Federal Motor Vehicle Safety Standard, as referred to in this section, and the Alabama minimum specifications, the requirements of the FMVSS shall control.
 School buses not meeting minimum specifications will not be certified by the Alabama State Department of Education (SDE).
-Under unusual circumstances and with adequate justification, exceptions to these specifications may be granted by the SDE Program Coordinator of Pupil Transportation.
+Under unusual circumstances and with adequate justification, exceptions to these specifications may be granted by the SDE Director of Pupil Transportation.
+Alabama Minimum Specifications for School Buses shall not be considered as options.